Pakistani militant accused of Mumbai attacks faces terror financing charges

 The United States has offered a reward of $10 million for information leading to the conviction of Saeed, who has been arrested and released several times over the past decade.

 Washington has long pressured Pakistan to try Saeed, who is designated a terrorist by the United States and the United Nations.
+Saeed had been addressing public rallies and regularly giving sermons at Pakistani mosques besides leading a political party his charity group has founded.

-The Islamist has denied any involvement in the Mumbai attacks and says his network, which spans 300 seminaries and schools, hospitals, a publishing house and ambulance services, has no ties to militant groups.
+Saeed has denied any involvement in the Mumbai attacks and says his network, which spans 300 seminaries and schools, hospitals, a publishing house and ambulance services, has no ties to militant groups.

+India says the Islamist organizations have been nurtured and supported by Pakistan’s military.
+The military denies having any links to the militants.

-Writing by Asif Shahzad; Editing by Kim Coghill and Raju Gopalakrishnan
+Reporting by Mubasher Bukhari in Lahore and Asif Shahzad in Islamabad; Editing by Kim Coghill and Raju Gopalakrishnan